MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 0.8

-The latest available release of the 0.8.x lineage of the stable channel of the Windows App SDK is version 0.8.11.
+The latest available release of the 0.8.x lineage of the stable channel of the Windows App SDK is version 0.8.12.

 > [!NOTE]
 > The Windows App SDK was previously known by the code name **Project Reunion**.
 Some SDK assets in version 0.8 and earlier still use the code name.
 Some areas of the documentation still use **Project Reunion** when referring to an existing asset or a specified earlier release.

+### Version 0.8.12
+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 0.8.0 release.

+> [!NOTE]
+> For C# developers, one of the following .NET SDK versions is required: 5.0.213, 5.0.407, 6.0.104, 6.0.202 (or later).
+To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
+Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 1.6 or greater."*.

+#### Bug fixes:
+- Fixed issue where apps with [SwapChainPanel](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.swapchainpanel) or [WebView2](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.webview2) would unpredictably crash due to an access violation.

 ### Version 0.8.11
 This is a servicing release of the Windows App SDK that includes critical bug fixes for the 0.8.0 release.

 > [!NOTE]
-> For C# developers, one of the following .NET SDK versions (or later) is required: 6.0.202, 6.0.104, 5.0.407, 5.0.213.
+> For C# developers, one of the following .NET SDK versions is required: 5.0.213, 5.0.407, 6.0.104, 6.0.202 (or later).
 To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
 Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 1.6 or greater."*.

 #### Bug fixes:
 - Fixed regression causing the lost focus event to fire when selecting text using mouse.